-A utility's consultations with commission staff and public participation are essential to the development of an effective integrated resource plan (IRP) and two-year progress report.
+A utility's consultations with commission staff and public participation are essential to the development of an effective integrated resource plan (IRP) and two year progress report.
 The utility must demonstrate and document how it considered public input in the development of its IRP and two-year progress report through the advisory group process and other public participation.
 Examples of how a utility may incorporate public input include: using modeling scenarios, sensitivities, and assumptions stakeholders proposed; indicating whether and how the utility used public input; and communicating to stakeholders about how the utility used public input in its analysis and decision-making, including explanations for why any public input was not used.

-(1) The utility must consult with stakeholders in advance of developing the timing and extent of meaningful and inclusive public participation identified in work plans for IRPs and two-year progress reports.
+(1) The utility must consult with stakeholders in advance of developing the timing and extent of meaningful and inclusive public participation identified in work plans for IRPs and two year progress reports.
 As part of its work plans, the utility must provide a link to its website which must be accessible to the public.
 The website must be updated in a timely manner and contain the following information:

+Commented [PSE34]: PSE generally agrees but asserts that this statement does not belong in rule language.
-(a) Meeting summaries and materials for advisory groupmeetings, including materials for future meetings;

-(b) A current schedule of advisory group meetings and significant topics to be covered, actively updated by the company, with meeting materials made available and changes highlighted;

-(c) Information on how the public may participate in advisorygroup meetings; and

-(d) Public comments received to date, including responses communicating how input was considered or used.

-(2) The utility must make available completed presentation materials for each advisory group meeting at least five (5) business days prior to the meeting.

-(3) The commission will hear comment on the draft IRP at a public hearing scheduled after the utility files its draft IRP.
+- (a) Meeting summaries and materials for advisory group meetings, including materials for future meetings; - (b) A current schedule of advisory group meetings and significant topics to be covered, actively updated by the company, with meeting materials made available and changes highlighted; - (c) Information on how the public may participate in advisory group meetings; and - (d) Public comments received to date, including responses communicating how input was considered or used. - (2) The utility must make available completed presentation materials for each advisory group meeting at least five (5) business days prior to the meeting. - (3) The commission will hear comment on the draft IRP at a public hearing scheduled after the utility files its draft IRP.

 The commission will accept comments in electronic and any other available formats, as outlined in the commission's notice for public meeting and opportunity to comment.